CINievas/real-time-loss-tools/README.md

   - `original_asset_id`: ID of the asset in the initial undamaged version of the exposure model.
   It can be the value of `id` in the undamaged version or any other unique ID per row that refers to a combination of a building ID and a building class with no initial damage.
 - `openquake_output`: Directory to which OpenQuake results will be exported.
+OELF results will be saved organised into sub-directories as per the different catalogue CSV files (see description of `triggering.csv` and `catalogues` above).
+- `output`: Directory to which the software will export results.
+It should be empty when starting the run.
+- `ruptures`: Directory with:
-- `ruptures`: Directory with XML files of the earthquake ruptures, subdivided into `oelf` and `rla`.
-No pre-existing XML files are needed here (the directory will be populated during the run).
+  - XML files of the earthquake ruptures, subdivided into `oelf` and `rla`.
+No pre-existing XML files are needed here (the directories will be populated during the run).
+The `oelf` sub-directory will be further subdivided as per the different catalogue CSV files (see description of `triggering.csv` and `catalogues` above).
+  - An XML with the earthquake source model to be used to stochastically generate rupture properties for Operational Earthquake Loss Forecasting (OELF), in the OpenQuake format.
+The name of this XML file can be arbitrary and must be indicated in the configuration file.
 - `shm`: Directory with a CSV file with damage classification determined by means of Structural Health Monitoring (SHM) techniques, named `damage_results_shm.csv`.
 If RLA is indicated in `triggering.csv`, the file needs to exist for the software to run.
 It needs to contain the